ssimontacchi/Predicting-GPA-From-Admissions/README.md

 # can-admissions-predict-GPA
-Takes years of admissions and GPA data from different services and databases and cleans, merges, and analyzes it using a Random Forest
+Takes years of admissions and GPA data from different services and databases and cleans, merges, and analyzes it using a Random Forest.

 <pre><code>Dependencies: